 Health Benefits Of Carrots To Diabetics

 The reason why there are opposing opinions whether carrot juice is good for diabetics is actually based on where it’s being compared.

 Compared to green leafy veggies, carrots have a higher glycemic index.
 Compared to starchy vegetables like potatoes, carrots are definitely a lot better.

 So to give you a better and unbiased view on what a carrot contains, we present to you this list of facts.
 They may not cover all the scientific facts, but it will give a clear idea on the nutrients packed on every carrot.

 - Low glycemic index of 41

 - Rich in fiber

-- Carrots are rich in vitamin A, vitamin K, and Vitamin C
+- Packed in vitamin A, vitamin K, and Vitamin C

 - Loaded with potassium